bbc/rd-apmm-python-lib-mediagrains/gsf_docs/ssb.md

 The *file_type* identifies the type of content in the file.
 For example, the GSF file uses the type "grsg" and the essence file in a storage segment uses the type "esse".
 The *file_type* provides an indication to a reader of what it can expect to find in the file.

-The format version is split into a *major_version* and *minor_version*.
-This information is used by a reader to determine whether it supports the file or not.
-The *major_version* changes when a change is made to the format that would break readers, i.e. a reader would fail to parse the file or fail to interpret the data correctly.
-The *minor_version* changes when a change is made to the format that does not break readers.
-It indicates that there is potentially additional information in the file that is not essential to understanding and using the contents of the file.

 The rest of the file consists of a number of sequential "blocks".
 Each block begins with an 8-octet block header of the form:

 | Name          | Data       | Type     | Size     |